-Euro on Sunday, issue no. 5 | 2018 - Rent brings in return.
+Euro am Sonntag, Issue No. 5 | 2018 - Rent brings returns.
 However, it becomes critical at under two percent because the rental yield is significantly reduced by the non-recoverable costs of the investment.

-However, investors should not be blinded by such perspectives on a potentially attractive overall result.
-Because an extract may take time, and the tighter the housing markets in Berlin, Munich or Frankfurt are, the more difficult it will be to find an alternative apartment if necessary and the longer a tenant will stay in his apartment.
-At the end, there are years of economic losses.
+However, investors should not be blinded by such perspectives of a potentially attractive overall result.
+It may take time for a tenant to move out, and the tighter the housing markets in Berlin, Munich or Frankfurt are, the more difficult it will be to find an alternative apartment if necessary, and the longer a tenant will stay in their apartment.
+At the end of all this there are years of economic losses.

 A service provider can save work and increase returns